Oronda/Bionformatics_internship/README.md

 # Internship
-Hello!This is Bioinformatics Internship repository
+Hello!This is my Bioinformatics Internship repository

 My name is Audrey Oronda, a Bioinformatics intern from Molecular Biology and Bioiinformatics Unit (MMBU) at ICIPE.
 I have a background in Biotechnology and I'm excited to start my research career in genomics and bioinformatics with this internship.